-Tickets: There is a special ticket package for visiting most of the ancient Athens monuments costing 30 € full and 15 € reduced which is valid for Acropolis of Athens, Ancient Agora of Athens, Archaeological Museum of Kerameikos, Hadrian’s Library, Kerameikos, Museum of the Ancient Agora, North slope of Acropolis, Temple of Olympian Zeus, Roman Agora of Athens, South Slope of Acropolis.
+Tickets: There is a special ticket package for visiting most of the ancient Athens monuments costing 30 € full and 15 € reduced which is valid for the Acropolis of Athens, Ancient Agora of Athens, Archaeological Museum of Kerameikos, Hadrian’s Library, Kerameikos, Museum of the Ancient Agora, North slope of Acropolis, Temple of Olympian Zeus, Roman Agora of Athens, South Slope of Acropolis.
 The ticket is valid for 5 days.

 If you just want to visit the Parthenon, tickets cost 20 EUR from April 1st to October 30th and 10 EUR from November 1st to March 31st.
 You can buy Acropolis tickets online ahead of time at the official e-ticketing service of the Hellenic Ministry of Culture and Sports.

 The crowds are huge between April and October at the Acropolis.
 If you want to beat them I recommend that you visit the Acropolis at the opening time (8:00 am).
-If you are interested in a guided tour I recommend this No-Crowds Acropolis Tour & Skip the Line Acropolis Museum Tour by the company Take Walks that gets you in the Acropolis for the first viewing of the day.
+If you are interested in a guided tour I recommend this No-Crowds Acropolis Tour & Skip the Line Acropolis Museum Tour by the company Take Walks which gets you in the Acropolis for the first viewing of the day.
 This way not only do you beat the crowds but the heat as well.
-It also includes a skip-the-line tour of the Acropolis museum.
+It also includes a skip-the-line tour of the Acropolis Museum.

-- The Acropolis Museum: After exploring the Acropolis itself, it is well-worth visiting the Acropolis Museum to learn more about the objects and artifacts found on the site during restorations and excavations.
+- The Acropolis Museum: After exploring the Acropolis itself, it is well worth visiting the Acropolis Museum to learn more about the objects and artifacts found on the site during restorations and excavations.

-- Plaka neighborhood: The historical neighborhood of Plaka is nestled around the northern and eastern slopes of the Acropolis, and is a hub of social and cultural activity.
+- Plaka neighborhood: The historical neighborhood of Plaka is nestled around the northern and eastern slopes of the Acropolis and is a hub of social and cultural activity.

 - Ancient Agora: Situated in the heart of Athens, the Ancient Agora was historically used either as an assembly, commercial, or residential area, and it is a great place to explore.